tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-priorities.md

 # Operational priorities

-The annual reports and investment plans, read as hypotheses about where pressure sits, mark out the operational priorities.
+The annual reports and investment plans, read for where the pressure sits, mark out the operational priorities.
 Stedin's own [2024 annual report](https://www.stedingroep.nl/-/media/project/groep/files/stedin-groep-jaarverslag-2024.pdf) organises everything under two strategic priorities, Netcapaciteit (building and using) and Netkwaliteit (managing), which is itself the tell: the whole document is a balancing act between expanding fast enough and keeping the existing network reliable.
 Eight themes show where that